itsMartini/ParallelFinal/ProjectFiles/README.txt

       chmod u+x plots.py
 then
       ./plots.py

+Note: mencoder must be installed to generate the movie (comment out appropriate lines to ignore movie creation)

+To clean the directory of all mod files, executables, auto-generated backup files, etc., type

+      make clean
 ------------------------------------------------------------------------------------
 Detailed information on the project and our implementation of various algorithms can be found in the file FinalReport.pdf.